open-chaos/experiment-catalog/kubernetes/delete_random_node/README.md

-# Kill a Kubernetes pod chaos experiment
+# Delete a Kubernetes Node Chaos Experiment

-This experiment explores whether my application can maintain itself when a Kubernetes pod dies
+This experiment explores whether my application can maintain itself when a named random Kubernetes node is deleted.

 ## Setup for Experiment Execution